 Five Torches (Out of Five)

-Warning: The following review contains spoilers for the “Unbroken” episode of Legend of the Seeker.
+Warning: This review contains spoilers for the “Days Gone Bye” episode of The Walking Dead.

 When was the last time there was a post-apocalyptic TV series?
 Has there ever been a post-apocalyptic TV series?
 Because I honestly can’t think of any.
 TV is a mass market medium — the original mass market medium — and definitely not one to dwell on the dark side.

 I think it speaks pretty accurately to how hopeless and depressed people feel these days that we’re finally seeing such a series right now.